-Beta-carotene belongs to a group of provitamins which are related to vitamin A, called carotenoids.
-Their reddish-violet pigment imparts color to plants, which can be seen in some of its food sources such as carrots, sweet potatoes and apricots.
+Beta-carotene belongs to a group of provitamins called carotenoids.
+They’re related to vitamin A. Their reddish-violet pigment colors plants.
+These include carrots, sweet potatoes, and apricots.

-Beta-carotene is a precursor of vitamin A. Beta-carotene is fat soluble, but does not accumulate in the body to toxic levels like vitamin A can.
-Also, beta-carotene is an important antioxidant with a significant role in maintaining the health of cells.
+Beta-carotene is a precursor of vitamin A. It’s fat soluble.
+It doesn’t buildup in your body to toxic levels like vitamin A can.
+Beta-carotene is also an antioxidant.
+It helps keep cells healthy.

-Beta-carotene and vitamin A play an important part in the reproductive process and in maintaining healthy skin, eyes, and immune system.
+Beta-carotene and vitamin A play a vital part in the reproductive process.
+They also help keep skin, eyes, and the immune system healthy.

-Beta-carotene and other carotenoids provide approximately 50 percent of vitamin A in the diet.
-It also provides antioxidant functions that help reduce the damage in your body from free radicals.
+Beta-carotene and other carotenoids provide about 50 percent of vitamin A in the diet.
+They also help reduce free radical damage in your body.

-Women who are pregnant or breastfeeding may need to take vitamin supplements, but must consult a physician before doing so.
+Women who are pregnant or breastfeeding may need to take supplements.
+Be sure to talk to your healthcare provider before doing this.

-One study has pointed to an increased risk of lung cancer among smokers who increase their intake of beta-carotene.
+One study found a higher risk of lung cancer in smokers when they increased their intake of beta-carotene.

 300 (1,000 IU)